PradeepLoganathan/pradeepl-blog/content/blog/what-is-http2-http2-support-netcore/index.md

 ```

 If both the client and the server support HTTP2, then the connection will be established over HTTP2.
 If not, then the connection will switch over to HTTP 1.1

+## Conclusion

+While adding HTTP2 features to your application is not a requirement, it is recommended to add HTTP2 support to your application.
+It enables you to take advantage of HTTP2 features such as server push, prioritization and more.